Web UI Overview

 Points of Interest

-Users are now able to add Points of Interest (POI) onto their map, marking a location or an object that is persistent across both "Map" and "Waypoint" planning modes.
-The intended use for the points of interest feature is to allow the user to set up locations that they know will almost never change and be able to for example navigate, inspect these locations.
+Points of Interest (POI) can be added onto the map, marking a location or an object that is persistent.
+The intended use for the points of interest feature is to allow the user to set up locations that they know will almost never change and to be able to navigate to and inspect these locations.

 Creating POIs